exaroth/i3-news/README.md

 You can also download `i3_news` executables from [releases](https://github.com/exaroth/i3-news/releases) page.

-Next update your crontab to set up regular RSS feed reloads , eg to update feeds every 20 minutes:
+Following the installation update your crontab to set up regular RSS feed reloads , eg to update feeds every 20 minutes:

 `crontab -e`